Publications

 Scope

-Bringing together 56 leading researchers and artists from institutions around the world, this series will present new and existing research, and offer recommendations for the integration of the arts into health-promotion programmes, and for the treatment and management of non-communicable diseases (NCDs), which are responsible for 74% of premature deaths worldwide, and a leading cause of disability.
+Bringing together 26 researchers from institutions around the world, this series will present new and existing research, and offer recommendations for the integration of the arts into health-promotion programs, and for the treatment and management of non-communicable diseases (NCDs), which are responsible for 74% of premature deaths worldwide, and a leading cause of disability.

 The series builds on recommendations from the foundational 2019 WHO report containing evidence for the role of the arts in improving health and wellbeing.
 It also draws on a subsequent 2023 WHO report articulating that arts interventions are multi-modal, non-invasive, low-risk, and cost-effective ways to aid in the prevention and management of NCDs, including diabetes, cardiovascular disease, cancer, chronic illness, neurodegenerative conditions such as Parkinson’s disease and dementia, and mental health.